Strings

 Let's look at a simple example:

-In this example, we're declaring a variable S
+In this example, we're declaring a variable S and initializing it with

 the word "Hello."
 Then, we're concatenating it with " hello" and displaying it.